-What is fufu?
+What is FUFU?

 Fufu varieties are found all over Africa and are made using readily available starchy vegetables native to that region.
-It is commonly made from cassava, yams, maize, plantain, wheat, corn, semolina, rice, or oatmeal.
+It is commonly made from cassava, yams, maize, plantain, wheat, corn, semolina, rice, sweet potatoes, or oatmeal.

 - Nigeria